Encoding

 Can I decode a Base64 string without padding?

-Yes — most decoders accept missing padding.
+Yes.
+Most decoders accept missing padding.
 The TextKit Base64 decoder auto-pads if needed before decoding.

 Is Base64 the same as Base64URL or Base64URL-safe?

-Base64URL and URL-safe Base64 are the same thing — the variant with '-' and '_' instead of '+' and '/'.
+Base64URL and URL-safe Base64 are the same thing.
+The variant with '-' and '_' instead of '+' and '/'.
 Toggle the URL-safe option in the encoder to produce it.

 Advertisement